Sports and Recreation

 Township Recreation Facilities

-1. Veterans Memorial Park provides 14 rustic camping sites, playground and picnic areas, 2 pavilions, beach area, horseshoes, basketball courts, volleyball area, softball field with dugouts, an area for truck pulling competition, and bleachers.
+Veterans Memorial Park provides 14 rustic camping sites, playground and picnic areas, 2 pavilions, beach area, horseshoes, basketball courts, volleyball area, softball field with dugouts, a walking trail that winds behind the park, an area for truck pulling competition, and bleachers.
 The park is comprised of 41.6 acres and is owned by the Township.

 Veterans park located on U.S. hiway 2 in Spalding Township, MI is now a trail head for ATV’s as well as for snowmobiles.
 The ATV trail has a new trail leaving the park and joining up with the designated trail on the Felch Grade which now connects from Helps to Arnold, MI.
 A rider can get on the trail in Vets Park and go to LaBranch, Perronville, Schaffer to the East or go to the west to Felch or connect North to Arnold.
 The Normenco Sportsman Club located in Powers-Spalding has worked on this for years and is happy to finally see it become a reality